History of automation: from self-moving chariots to business applications

 Despite all the shortfalls in automation history, AI and automation are more versatile today than ever before, with a bunch of exciting automated business process trends knocking on our doors:

-End-to-end workflow delivers a full data lifecycle while supplying all the necessary components along the way.
+End-to-end workflows deliver a full data lifecycle while supplying all the necessary components along the way.
 In simple words, it means that your entire team collaborates on workflows within a single workspace.
 No more budgeting for multiple service vendors or integrations between them!
 The end-to-end approach gives you the ability to build even the most complex business processes without having to integrate multiple products.

 • Human augmentation

 Human/staff augmentation is a business strategy that consists of evaluating the existing employees and determining what additional skills they require.
 Augmentation’s most significant advantage is that it leverages existing resources and utilizes an outsourced workforce.
 Today, the need to quickly and flexibly address workflow issues and bottlenecks is as relevant as ever before.
-Staff augmentation can help companies manage most of the tasks with their regular internal teams and with minimal assistance from IT.
-This and other trends are especially visible as more and more robust no-code solutions appear on the market.
+Staff augmentation can help companies manage most of the tasks with their regular internal teams and with minimal assistance from IT. airSlate’s recent report for HR executives revealed there’s still a giant opportunity to automate repetitive tasks.

 No matter how automated your business processes are, they’re still reliant on the unique architecture of your business.
 And thus require human supervision.
 That’s why we’re pretty confident that the future of work will still involve humans in one way or another — with the focus shifting toward what technology can do WITH humans rather than WITHOUT them.